 The Vaisala 1.0 dataset is the original dataset created by Vaisala (previously known as 3TIER) in 2009.
-It uses the Modified Kasten clear sky model and monthly average aerosol optical depth (AOD) from the MODIS Dark Target AOD retrieval algorithm.
+It uses the modified Kasten clear sky model and monthly average aerosol optical depth (AOD) from the MODIS Dark Target AOD retrieval algorithm.

-The Vaisala 1.1 dataset, released in 2012, is the second dataset based on the Modified Kasten clear sky model.
+The Vaisala 1.1 dataset is the dataset most commonly used by Vaisala since its release in 2012.
 The main change from the Vaisala 1.0 dataset was to incorporate AOD from both Dark Target and Deep Blue MODIS retrieval algorithms.

-Developed in 2014, the Vaisala 1.2 dataset is the third dataset variation using the Modified Kasten approach.
+Developed in 2014, the Vaisala 1.2 dataset is the third dataset variation using the modified Kasten approach.
 The main change over the Vaisala 1.1 dataset was increasing the temporal resolution of MODIS AOD data from monthly averages to daily averages.

-The Vaisala 2.0 dataset is the first dataset Vaisala created using the new REST2 clear sky model developed in 2016 and uses ECMWF-MACC data for the aerosol and water vapor inputs.
+The Vaisala 2.0 dataset is the first dataset Vaisala created using the new REST2 clear sky model developed in 2016 and uses ECMWF-MACC for the turbidity inputs.

 Also developed in 2016, the Vaisala 2.1 dataset is the second dataset Vaisala created using the new REST2 clear sky model.
-The main difference from the Vaisala 2.0 dataset is the use of MERRA2 for aerosol and water vapor inputs.
+The main change over the Vaisala 2.0 dataset is the use of MERRA2 for turbidity inputs.